UniPiTechnology/evok/README.md

 The installation script should take care of everything, but be aware of limited and/or broken functionality.
 Please report any bugs to the github.

+_**Evok currently supports only Raspbian JESSIE!
+Raspbian STRETCH is not yet supported due to incompatible drivers**_

+You can download Raspbian Jessie from http://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/

     wget https://github.com/UniPiTechnology/evok/archive/master.zip
     unzip master.zip
     cd evok-master